gbmhunter/blog/content/electronics/components/op-amps/index.md

 A common application would be to isolate and amplify the voltage across a current-sense resistor on a high-power motor, or to protect humans with medical sensors connected to them from the measurement system.

 Basic isolation amplifiers require two power supplies (one for each side of isolation), while others incorporate built-in transformers so that you only have to provide one power source.

+## Input Resistors

+One of the first things you learn about an op-amp is that the input impedance on the input pins are very large (ideally infinite).
+So naturally you would start to question why resistors would be connected to the input pins of an op-amp like shown in the diagram below:

+{{% img src="op-amp-input-pin-resistors.png" width="500px" caption="Schematic showing a resistor on the positive input to a op-amp." %}}

+These input resistors serve to limit the input current if the voltage on the input pin goes above `\(V_{CC}\)`.
+Most op-amps have protection/clamping diodes from the input pins to `\(V_{CC}\)` (typically you can determines this if in the datasheet the input pins max voltage is rated to `\(V_{CC} + 0.3V\)`, which is one diode voltage drop).
+If there was no resistor there, the built-in diode would conduct and sink a large current from the input pin to `\(V_{CC}\)`, possibly damaging the op-amp.
+The resistor limits this current to a safe value.